 IPG generally compensates financial professionals pursuant to an independent contractor agreement, and not as employees.
 However, some financial professionals are employees of IPG.
 Described below are the compensation and other benefits that independent contractor financial professionals receive from IPG:

-• Variable Compensation
+Variable Compensation

 IPG typically pays a financial professional a percentage of the revenue he/she generates from sales of individual products and services, as well as a portion of the collective percentage of revenues generated from managing advisory assets.
 The percentage received can vary (typically between 50% to 90%) depending on his or her agreements with IPG and the investment product or service recommended and can be more or less than what he/she would receive at another brokerage firm.
 The payments can include a bonus that is based on the amount of assets serviced or revenue generated by the financial professional.
 When compensation is based on the level of production or assets, the financial professional has a financial incentive to meet those production or asset levels.
 In addition, IPG pays compensation to branch managers based on sales of products and services in the branch, In some cases, financial professionals pay a portion of their compensation to their branch manager or another financial professional for supervision and/or administrative or sales support.
 There is a conflict of interest because the compensation affects the branch manager's ability to provide objective supervision of the financial professional.
-IPG and branch managers have an obligation to supervise financial professionals and may decide to terminate a financial professional's association with IPG based on performance, a disciplinary event or other factors.
-The amount of revenue a financial professional generates creates a conflict of interest when considering whether to terminate a financial professional.
+IPG and branch managers have an obligation to supervise financial professionals and may decide to terminate a financial professional generates creates a conflict of interest when considering whether to terminate a financial professional.